 - 4. If the appropriate adult, having been informed of the right to legal advice, considers legal advice should be taken, the provisions of section 6 apply as if the mentally disordered or otherwise mentally vulnerable person had requested access to legal advice.
-See paragraph 3.20 and Note E1. - 5.
+See paragraph 3.19 and Note E1. - 5.
 The custody officer must make sure a person receives appropriate clinical attention as soon as reasonably practicable if the person appears to be suffering from a mental disorder or in urgent cases immediately call the nearest appropriate healthcare professional or an ambulance.
 It is not intended these provisions delay the transfer of a detainee to a place of safety under the Mental Health Act 1983, section 136 if that is applicable.
 If an assessment under that Act is to take place at a police station, the custody officer must consider whether an appropriate healthcare professional should be called to conduct an initial clinical check on the detainee.
-See paragraph 9.6 and 9.8 - 6.
-If a mentally disordered or otherwise mentally vulnerable person is cautioned in the absence of the appropriate adult, the caution must be repeated in the appropriate adult's presence.
-See paragraph 10.11
+See paragraph 9.5 and 9.6 - 6.
+It is imperative a mentally disordered or otherwise mentally vulnerable person detained under the Mental Health Act 1983, section 136 be assessed as soon as possible.
+A police station should only be used as a place of safety as a last resort but if that assessment is to take place at the police station, an approved social worker and registered medical practitioner shall be called to the station as soon as possible to carry it out.
+Once the detainee has been assessed and suitable arrangements been made for their treatment or care, they can no longer be detained under section 136.
+A detainee should be immediately discharged from detention if a registered medical practitioner having examined them, concludes they are not mentally disordered within the meaning of the Act.
+See paragraph 3.16.

-- 7. A mentally disordered or otherwise mentally vulnerable person must not be interviewed or asked to provide or sign a written statement in the absence of the appropriate adult unless the provisions of paragraphs 11.2 or 11.11 to 11.13 apply.
+- 7. If a mentally disordered or otherwise mentally vulnerable person is cautioned in the absence of the appropriate adult, the caution must be repeated in the appropriate adult's presence.
+See paragraph 10.12 - 8.
+A mentally disordered or otherwise mentally vulnerable person must not be interviewed or asked to provide or sign a written statement in the absence of the appropriate adult unless the provisions of paragraphs 11.1 or 11.18 to 11.20 apply.
 Questioning in these circumstances may not continue in the absence of the appropriate adult once sufficient information to avert the risk has been obtained.
 A record shall be made of the grounds for any decision to begin an interview in these circumstances.
-See paragraphs 11.2, 11.9 and 11.11 to 11.13 - 8.
-If the appropriate adult is present at an interview, they shall be informed they are not expected to act simply as an observer and the purposes of their presence are to: - advise the interviewee - observe whether or not the interview is being conducted properly and fairly - facilitate communication with the interviewee
+See paragraphs 11.1, 11.15 and 11.18 to 11.20. - 9.
+If the appropriate adult is present at an interview, they shall be informed they are not expected to act simply as an observer and the purposes of their presence are to: - advise the interviewee; - observe whether or not the interview is being conducted properly and fairly; - facilitate communication with the interviewee.

-See paragraph 11.10
+See paragraph 11.17